Haiti Vasectomy: The Last Day and The Haitian Mind Trick!

 Dr. Monteith is an OB/Gyn who supports NSVI and participates in vasectomy missions with the organization.
 Dr. Monteith participated in a NSVI sponsored vasectomy mission trip to Haiti.
 The first article about the vasectomy mission is Vasectomy Haiti: No Reservations

 Dr. Monteith performs No-scalpel vasectomy in his office in Raleigh, North Carolina.
-You can learn more about his vasectomy practice: A Personal Choice: Vasectomy and Vasectomy Reversal
+You can learn more about his vasectomy practice: His Choice: Vasectomy and Vasectomy Reversal